HarmSluiman/NNN/README.md

 # NNN
 ## Naturalized Neural Networks

-The Naturalized Neural Network is a rethinking of how networks are linked and grown, with an eye to how it si beleived teh human neural system behaves.
+The Naturalized Neural Network is a rethinking of how networks are linked and grown, with an eye to how it is believed the human neural system behaves.